leliamesteban/aptop/README.markdown

 [packer-arch](https://github.com/elasticdog/packer-arch)

 # Running
-vagrant up laptop && vagrant reload laptop
+vagrant up laptop

 # Why this is useful
 Provision an SD card inside a VM (necessarily QEMU/KVM), get everything up and running and then put on a pi

-One consistent implementation rather than following a bunch of guides
+One consistent implementation for features rather than following a bunch of guides

 No need for big, clunky virtualboxes or backing up binary files

+# Extending
+Run individual tasks
+Converting between frameworks
+An undo feature